 The National Institute of Health says CBD is a natural solution for pain relief.
 Many have turned to CBD for pain relief because it is much safer than alternative drugs such as prescription pain medication.

 CBD has also proven to help those who have insomnia by helping people fall asleep and stay asleep.
 Those suffering from insomnia usually have high levels of the stress hormone cortisol.
 CBD reduces cortisol levels, acting as a sedative, helping those with insomnia, and reduces overall stress levels.

 CBD is found in creams, pills, supplements, and even added to things like coffee and honey.
 It is found in an array of product options, allowing users to inhale, consume, apply, drink, vape, and more.
 When choosing a CBD product, it is best to consider what the goal is.

 When used for skin ailments, for example, CBD is commonly found in lotions, creams, lip balms, facial products, or even bath bombs.
 When using it externally, it is often applied to the affected area or enjoyed in a relaxing bath.

-CBD is more commonly consumed by eating or ingesting through a pill form, edible product like a gummy bear or chocolate, or even dropped onto the tongue as a tincture.
+CBD is more commonly consumed by eating or ingesting through a pill form, edibles product like a gummy bear or chocolate, or even dropped onto the tongue as a tincture.
 There is also CBD-only bud that can be smoked.
 There are vape pens, and even inhalers of inhalation are preferred.